-The RPG Cafe is for any threads regarding RPGing in general.
-The bulk of topics in the forum are individual RPG Discussion threads, but there is no limit to what you can discuss or create there; characters, plots, backgrounds, ideas, themes, essays, etc. just so long as it is on the subject of RPGing.
+The RPG Café is for any threads regarding RPGing in general.
+The bulk of topics in the forum are Discussion Threads for individual RPGs, however you may also create topics about RPing.
+These can be discussions about characters, plots, settings, ideas, themes, essays, etc. - anything is fair game so long as it is on the subject of RPGing.

 2. Topic Ownership

 In the same vein as the above rule, it is not the sole duty of the mods to create threads.
-If you want to see a thread about something then post it.
-Don't sit around waiting for the mods to post it, take some initiative.
-There are many topics posted by regular members that have since become prominent threads in the Cafe.
-Of course, you should check first to make sure a similar thread hasn't been posted already.
-Check the last post date.
-If it's over 3 months old, then you can start a new one.
+If you want to see a thread about something, then post it.
+Don't sit around waiting for the mods to do so; take some initiative.
+There are many topics posted by regular members that have since become prominent threads in the Café.
+Of course, you should first do a forum search to make sure a similar thread hasn't been posted already.
+Please also be sure to check the last post date in such threads.
+If the thread is over 3 months old, then you can start a new one.

 3. Discussion Threads

 Discussion Threads can be made to accompany an active RPG.
-They are for the Game Master to pass on important information in bulk that cannot be posted in the main RPG thread.
+They are for the Game Master to pass on large amounts of important information that cannot be posted in the main RPG thread.
 They can also be used for members to ask questions regarding the RPG, and to discuss where they are going and what they are doing.
-Discussion Threads are not places where the members of an RPG can chat.
+Discussion Threads are not for chit-chat, and such threads will be closed.

 In order to get a Discussion Thread for your RPG, you will need to send a Private Message (not a Visitor Message) to one of the moderators and ask for permission to start one.
-In the message you should post a link to your Sign Ups thread and the RPG thread if you've already started it.
-Explain what the thread will be used for, and mention the sort of details that will need to be expanded on for members over the course of the RPG.
-Don't just say "There's a lot of information that will need to be explained" as that reason has long since become old and tired.
+Include a link to your Sign-Up thread and the RPG thread if you've already started it.
+Explain why you need a Discussion thread, what it will be used for, and mention the sort of details that will need to be expanded on for members over the course of the RPG.
+"There's a lot of information that will need to be explained" is too vague to be a valid reason.

 If your thread is approved, then you must write the name of the Moderator who approved the thread in the first post.
 Failure to do so means that your thread will appear unapproved and be closed.

-The first post in your Discussion Thread should also contain the plot, and all the information you provided in your Sign Ups thread, plus any further information you are able to give out before/at the start of your RPG.
-Do not create the thread and wait for people to start asking questions.
+The first post in your Discussion Thread should also contain the plot, and all the information you provided in your Sign Ups thread, plus any further information you can give out before/at the start of your RPG.
+Do not create the thread, provide no extra information, and simply wait for people to start asking questions.

-The Cafe is not for idle chatting.
+The Café is not for idle chatting.
 The Post-Count is turned off because of how busy the Discussion Threads can get, but even so, back and forth chat is not allowed unless it directly concerning an important RPG issue.
-Any chatting that starts up in a Discussion Thread is the responsibility of the Thread maker, aka the Game Master.
-Failure to control it can result in the Discussion Thread being closed.
+Should members start idly chatting in the Discussion Thread, it is up to the GM to tell members to stop.
+Failure to control this can result in the Discussion Thread being closed.